Tomas0413/Navigation/REPORT.md

 # Plot of Rewards

-A plot of rewards per episode is included to illustrate that the agent is able to receive an average reward (over 100 episodes) of at least +13.
-The submission reports the number of episodes needed to solve the environment.
+This chart illustrates the rewards received per episode.
+We consider the problem solved when at least +13 are reached over 100 episodes.
+In our case it took 530 episodes to achieve this goal.

 ![Rewards per episode](rewards_per_episode.png)